arteys/MSLASpheroidStamp/README.md

 - Tub for multichannel pipette
 - Tips for pipette
 - 96-well plate
-- Agar/agarose solution with a concentration of about 1-3% mass per cent.
+- Agar/agarose solution with a concentration of about 1-3% mass.
 The minimum volume required per plate is about 5 ml, but it is better to melt 10-20 so that the melted gel in the bath does not solidify so quickly.

-#### Fabrication of microwells
+#### Process

 Working with molten agar/agarose requires care and, more importantly, speed, so it is better to prepare everything within reach in advance
 1. Set the pipette to 50 µl